Azure/azureml-sdk-for-r/vignettes/README.md

 For additional examples on using the R SDK, see the [samples](../samples) folder.

 ### Azure ML guides
-In addition to the end-to-end vignettes, the [guides](guides/) directory contains more detailed documentation for the following:
+In addition to the end-to-end vignettes, we also provide more detailed documentation for the following:
 * [Deploying models](deploying-models.Rmd): Where and how to deploy models on Azure ML.
 * [Troubleshooting](troubleshooting.Rmd): Known issues and troubleshooting for using R in Azure ML.